-If you grow up living in Hong Kong, then you must be familiar with these iconic local snacks - so delicious!
+If you grew up here, then you must be familiar with these iconic Hong Kong snacks - so delicious!

 Hong Kong is well-known for its amazingly indulgent street food, hot pot restaurants and Cantonese desserts.
 But what about Hong Kong snacks?
 The ones that locals grow up eating while pulling overnighters, or the ones we just can’t resist eating?
 We’ve rounded up the most iconic traditional childhood snacks that everyone knows and loves, go find them now at these local supermarkets.

 Hong Kong snacks that everyone knows and loves

 Not only is this one of 90s kids favourites, it’s also our dads’ favourite.
 Four Seas biscuit sticks might look plain on the outside, but they’re the ultimate savoury munchies to satisfy your cravings.
 They also come in a tomato flavour, but we all know that the original flavour is the bomb!

 One of the most signature Hong Kong snacks has to be Koala’s March (even though it’s originally from Japan).
 Filled with smooth chocolate on the inside, Koala’s March is undoubtedly local kids’ favourite kind of biscuit.
 Offering a range of core flavours like strawberry chocolate and double chocolate, you will also stumble upon quirky seasonal flavours like banana caramel every now and then.

 Every kid that studies at a local elementary school will rush to their tuckshops during breaktime for a pack of dried shredded cuttlefish.
 With a distinctive taste and smell, seafood lovers will most definitely find this dried cuttlefish one of the most iconic Hong Kong snacks; but if you’re not a fan of seafood, you should probably reconsider buying it.

 Meiji Gummy Choco